polyakovao/espmetrics/eloger/README.md

 WIFIlogin - to your wifi network login
 WIFIpassword -to your wifi network password http://site.com/method - to server and method which is used to collect logs (for uphome.fun contact to developer for your own method)

+There is no need in any schematic, just power module by built in esp8266 Wemos board micro usb